CLUB NEWS (For information on proposed visits and events, click on 'Events/Diary')

 'Life on the Leicester Line' by Tony Gregory

 'LMS Album' by C C Dorman

 'North Staffs Locos' by K Hopkins

 'Our Model Railway - the Bass System Railways in Burton' by H N Twells

 'Rail Centres - Derby' by Brian Radford

-The Society now has in its possession the Graham Coxon Scrapbooks.
-These contain articles pertaining to railway interest with many items being of local interest, there are three volumes altogether.
+The Society now has in its possession the three Graham Coxon Scrapbooks.
+These contain articles pertaining to railway interest with many items being of local interest.

 CLUB PHOTO COMPETITIONS

 The annual photo competition was held on Wednesday 20th October.
 The results are as follows: